szymonmichalski/starid-1/readme.md

 *star images op*

-tensorflow op cpp kernel to dynamically generate star images in memory at runtime. there’s no need to use the filesystem during training. image files for training all stars would be big and slow, so generate them on the fly as fast as possible. it’s also nice to be able to easily switch star subsets, for example just the first hundred or first thousand.
+tensorflow op cpp kernel to dynamically generate star images in memory at runtime. there’s no need to use the filesystem during training. image files for training all stars would be big and slow, so generate them on the fly as inexpensively as possible. it’s also nice to be able to easily switch star subsets, for example just the first hundred or first thousand.

 *stars*